Costumes:

 "Then up rose Mrs. Cratchit, Cratchit’s wife, dressed out but poorly in a twice-turned gown, but brave in ribbons, which are cheap and make a goodly show for sixpence; and she laid the cloth, assisted by Belinda Cratchit, second of her daughters, also brave in ribbons; while Master Peter Cratchit plunged a fork into the saucepan of potatoes, and getting the corners of his monstrous shirt collar (Bob’s private property, conferred upon his son and heir in honour of the day) into his mouth, rejoiced to find himself so gallantly attired, and yearned to show his linen in the fashionable Parks." -- Charles Dickens, A Christmas Carol

-Young ladies should research what the dresses looked like from the library, the internet, etc. You might compare descriptions of dances/dresses from Charles Dickens (Victorian England) with Laura Ingalls Wilder (who was born just after the Civil War and lived near Colorado territory shortly before statehood).
+Young ladies should research what the dresses looked like from the library, homeschool books, the Internet, etc. You might compare descriptions of dances/dresses from Charles Dickens (Victorian England) with Laura Ingalls Wilder (who was born just after the Civil War and lived near Colorado territory shortly before statehood).
 Your study of costumes could easily be included in a special unit study on the bid for Colorado statehood a few weeks before the ball.

-Saunders Costumes: Saunders at 719-651-2731 will rent you a costume for $40 (a great price which includes multiple clothing items and free alterations - see the pictures below!)
-You can contact them ahead of time to find out what sort of costumes are available, or just wait till the day of the ball when you will want to arrive at 8 for best choice of gown.
-They drive a trailer up from Colorado Springs, full of hundreds of Victorian ball gowns for ladies, and period dress wear and Civil War uniforms for gentlemen.
+Saunders Costumes: Saunders at 719-651-2731 will rent you a costume for $40 (a great price which includes multiple clothing items in various colors, and free alterations - see the pictures below!)
+You can contact them ahead of time to find out what sort of costumes are available, or just wait till the day of the ball when you will want to arrive at 8 am for best choice of gown.
+Saunders has an amazing selection of costumes; they bring a trailer up from Colorado Springs full of hundreds of Victorian ball gowns for ladies, and period dress wear and Civil War uniforms for gentlemen.
 (If you were in the Civil War in 1865, your uniform would likely still be your dress wear in 1876!)
-The ladies' costume includes a ball gown, hoops, petticoats, gloves, and hair pieces.
-Alterations are done during the dance practice in the morning so they are ready to pick up at the end of the practice time.
-You need to return your costume after the ball (like Cinderella!), so make sure to bring street clothes.
-Your rental is a private business arrangement with Saunders and, as such, is separate from the ball.
-Ball organizers are not responsible for anything relating to Saunders Costume.

 Other Resources - find historically accurate costumes and information on historical clothing and how to wear it at the following websites: